-One side project I embarked on shortly after getting a Pebble was to build two watch faces (Clear Pebble & Clean Watch) that have over 200 hearts and are open sourced for others to fork.
+One side project I embarked on shortly after getting a Pebble was to build two watch faces (Clean Pebble & Clean Watch) that have over 350 hearts, 13k users and are open sourced for others to fork.
 Searching the Pebble app store for "Clean" immediately reveals quite a few watch faces that have been based on my code.

 One of my other side projects was built at Bitcamp (Hackathon at the University of Maryland).
 It was my first Android App that worked with a NodeJS REST API that allowed roommates to use Geofencing to put a proverbial "sock on the door" that only their roommates could see.